Bort-Millipede/PocketCHIP_hcx/README.md

 hcxtools is mostly optional on the PocketCHIP altogether, but may be useful to some users nonetheless.

 The latest version of hcxtools does not build successfully for the PocketCHIP device.
-Version 6.1.3 ([this commit](https://github.com/ZerBea/hcxtools/tree/f6695efe646cff4a8c434af9ad01059c2fb5e515) from November 2020) or Version 5.3.0 ([this commit](https://github.com/ZerBea/hcxtools/tree/52d984890f3df31ecb4333681fb2512318ada6f9)) can be installed and run on the PocketCHIP device.
+Version 6.1.3 ([this commit](https://github.com/ZerBea/hcxtools/tree/f6695efe646cff4a8c434af9ad01059c2fb5e515) from November 2020) or Version 5.3.0 ([this commit](https://github.com/ZerBea/hcxtools/tree/52d984890f3df31ecb4333681fb2512318ada6f9) from December 2019) can be installed and run on the PocketCHIP device.
 Which version is best for the user is up to their discretion.

 ## Installation

 ### Software Dependencies

-This tutorial assumes that the Linux operating system running on

 Dependencies can either be installed via APT (using the CHIP mirror described [HERE](http://chip.jfpossibilities.com/chip/debian/)), or by directly installing the required *.deb package files.
 Both methods are described below.

 #### APT

-The required dependencies can be installed using the following command:
+The following command will install the required dependencies via APT.

 ```bash
 sudo apt install aircrack-ng libcurl4-openssl-dev libssl-dev zlib1g-dev libc6 libc6-dev linux-libc-dev